rodrigocanellas/tenacitas/README.md

-# tenacitas.lib
+# tenacitas
 C++ 20 header only libraries

-`tenacitas.lib` is the result of my continuous study of C++ and Software Design.
+`tenacitas` is the result of my continuous study of C++ and Software Design.

 It is made up of the following `namespace`s: